TJ Friedl Preview, Player Props: Reds vs. Mariners

 TJ Friedl At The Plate

-- In 61.7% of his 115 games this season, Friedl has picked up at least one hit.
-He's also had 34 multi-hit games.

-- In 10.4% of his games this year, he has gone deep, and 2.6% of his trips to the dish.

-- In 33 games this season (28.7%), Friedl has picked up an RBI, and in 10 of those games (8.7%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- In 28.4% of his games this year, Friedl has picked up at least one RBI.
+In 10 of those games (8.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- He has scored in 45 of 115 games this year, and more than once 10 times.
+- He has scored in 46 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.